streamingfast/substreams-sink-sql/README.md

 Only `psql` and `clickhouse` are supported today, adding support for a new _dialect_ is quite easy:

 - Copy [db/dialect_clickhouse.go](./db/dialect_clickhouse.go) to a new file `db/dialect_<name>.go` implementing the right functionality.
-- Update [`db.driverDialect` map](https://github.com/streamingfast/substreams-sink-postgres/blob/develop/db/dialect.go#L27-L31) to add you dialect (key is the Golang type of your dialect implementation).
+- Update [`db.driverDialect` map](https://github.com/streamingfast/substreams-sink-sql/blob/develop/db/dialect.go#L27-L31) to add you dialect (key is the Golang type of your dialect implementation).
-- Update [`dsn.driverMap` map](https://github.com/streamingfast/substreams-sink-postgres/blob/develop/db/dsn.go#L27-L31) to add DSN -> `dialect name` mapping, edit the file to accommodate for your specific driver (might not be required)
+- Update [`dsn.driverMap` map](https://github.com/streamingfast/substreams-sink-sql/blob/develop/db/dsn.go#L27-L31) to add DSN -> `dialect name` mapping, edit the file to accommodate for your specific driver (might not be required)
 - Update Docker Compose to have this dependency auto-started for development purposes
 - Update README and CHANGELOG to add information about the new dialect
 - Open a PR

 ### Output Module

-To be accepted by `substreams-sink-postgres`, your module output's type must be a [sf.substreams.sink.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/substreams/sink/database/v1/database.proto#L7) message.
+To be accepted by `substreams-sink-sql`, your module output's type must be a [sf.substreams.sink.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/substreams/sink/database/v1/database.proto#L7) message.
 The Rust crate [substreams-data-change](https://github.com/streamingfast/substreams-database-change) contains bindings and helpers to implement it easily.
 Some project implementing `db_out` module for reference:
 - [substreams-eth-block-meta](https://github.com/streamingfast/substreams-eth-block-meta/blob/master/src/lib.rs#L35) (some helpers found in [db_out.rs](https://github.com/streamingfast/substreams-eth-block-meta/blob/master/src/db_out.rs#L6))

 By convention, we name the `map` module that emits [sf.substreams.sink.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/substreams/sink/database/v1/database.proto#L7) output `db_out`.